-- ensuring that Board procedures are followed and reviewed regularly; - ensuring that the rules and regulations that govern the conduct and processes of the Board are complied with; - maintaining and submitting statutory records in accordance with legal requirements; - guiding the Board as to how its responsibilities should be properly discharged; - keeping abreast of and informing the Board of current and new developments regarding corporate governance practice; and - ensuring compliance with all legal and regulatory requirements, including the JSE Listings Requirements. - All directors have access to the advice and the services of the Company Secretary and, in appropriate circumstances, are entitled and authorised, at the Group's expense, to obtain independent professional advice concerning the affairs of the Group.
+- ensuring that Board procedures are followed and reviewed regularly; - ensuring that the rules and regulations that govern the conduct and processes of the Board are complied with; - maintaining and submitting statutory records in accordance with legal requirements; - guiding the Board as to how its responsibilities should be properly discharged; - keeping abreast of and informing the Board of current and new developments regarding corporate governance practice; and - ensuring compliance with all legal and regulatory requirements, including the JSE Listings Requirements.

-All Directors have access to the advice and the services of the Company Secretary and, in appropriate circumstances, are entitled and authorised, at the Group's expense, to obtain independent professional advice concerning the affairs of the Group.
+All directors have access to the advice and the services of the Company Secretary and, in appropriate circumstances, are entitled and authorised, at the Group's expense, to obtain independent professional advice concerning the affairs of the Group.